 Purchasing a house is a huge commitment.
 There are a lot of factors that go into the process of finding a new one.
-You’ve selected a house in USA with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?
+You’ve selected a house in Stockton with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?

 When you pull into your driveway, do you have a tiny sinking feeling that you wish you didn’t buy this house?
 Did you have a high-pressure deadline when you made your decision?
 Did you really do enough shopping to see all the possibilities?
 Did you explore different areas and keep an open mind, or did you only look in one location?
 Do you find that your house is really too small to be functional?
 Or do you think, why do I have so much space?
 These are all signs that you have buyer’s remorse.